SruthiKorembathe/CICDImplementation/Home.md

 * [[Template REST API]]
 * [[Template JSON Models]]

+You will rename these to remove the "Template" prefixes, and can provide your readers with "REST API" and "JSON Models" wiki documentation pages.

 ### Diagramming your architecture

 ## Working with the wiki locally on your machine